InvaHealth/InvaHealthDDdescriptors/README.md

 Method used to obtain the cost estimate:
 - <strong>report/estimation</strong> directly obtained or
 - <strong>derived</strong> (using inference methods) from field-based information or
-- <strong>extrapolation</strong> (cost predicted beyond the original spatial and/or temporal observation range from computational modelling).
+- <strong>extrapolation</strong> (cost predicted beyond the original spatial and/or temporal observation range from modelling).

 # **Method_used_paper_social**